Arbitrary control of the temporal waveform of photons during spontaneous emission: Introduction

-In tandem with these techniques, control over the photon temporal waveform would allow any two quantum emitters to generate identical photons.
-By matching the photon emission probabilities of both nodes, various single \cite{slodicka_atom-atom_2013, hermans_entangling_2023, beukers_remote-entanglement_2024} and two \cite{duan_scalable_2004} photon detection methods, well established in same type qubit networks, could be used to entangle mixed-architecture quantum systems.
-Photon based remote entanglement techniques have been independently implemented in neutral atoms \cite{van_leent_entangling_2022}, solid state systems \cite{bernien_heralded_2013} and trapped ions \cite{krutyanskiy_entanglement_2023}.
-However, to date, no such protocol has been demonstrated between \textit{distinct} qubit platforms.
-Previously, interference of photons from a trapped ion and (telecom converted) neutral atom ensemble has been achieved; however, photon mixing relied on temporal gating to ensure high contrast \cite{craddock_quantum_2019}.
-The efficiency of gating based approaches decreases as the mismatch of excited state lifetimes grows, making it is desirable to find an alternative approach for ensuring high similarity between emitted photons.
+In tandem with established control of frequency, polarization, and spatial mode, the ability to arbitrarily engineer the \emph{temporal} mode would remove a major barrier to interfacing heterogeneous quantum emitters.
+By matching the photon emission probabilities of both nodes, various single \cite{slodicka_atom-atom_2013, hermans_entangling_2023, beukers_remote-entanglement_2024, cabrillo_creation_1999} and two \cite{duan_scalable_2004} photon detection methods, well established in same-type qubit networks, could be used to entangle mixed-type qubit systems.
+Photon-based remote entanglement techniques have been independently implemented in neutral atoms \cite{van_leent_entangling_2022}, solid state systems \cite{bernien_heralded_2013} and trapped ions \cite{krutyanskiy_entanglement_2023}.
+To our knowledge, comparable protocols have not yet been realized between \emph{distinct} emitter platforms.
+Interference between photons from a trapped ion and a (telecom-converted) neutral-atom ensemble has been demonstrated, but relied on temporal gating to obtain high-contrast interference \cite{craddock_quantum_2019}.
+If excitation pulse engineering (or other post-emission techniques) are not employed to ensure high indistinguishability of the temporal modes of photons from such mixed-architecture systems, the efficiency of gating will decrease as the difference between emitter lifetimes grows.
+This limitation motivates methods that directly engineer photon temporal modes to achieve high overlap without discarding most of the emitted light, reducing entanglement generation rates.

-Full control of the temporal envelope of single photons would also allow optimization of processes such as quantum state transfer in repeater protocols.
-By matching the time-reversed natural decay shape of an atomic line, the probability that a photon emitted by one node in a network will be absorbed by a subsequent node can be maximized \cite{stobinska_perfect_2009, golla_generation_2012}.
-Similarly, in atom-cavity systems, tailoring photon shapes to impedance match an optical resonator can be used to enhance flying-stationary qubit coupling \cite{cirac_quantum_1997}.
+Full control of the temporal mode of single photons also enables optimization of quantum state-transfer processes in repeater architectures.
+For example, when the incident wavepacket is the time reverse of the spontaneous-emission wavepacket of a target transition, the absorption probability at a receiving node can be maximized \cite{stobinska_perfect_2009, golla_generation_2012}.
+Similarly, in atom--cavity systems, tailoring photon waveforms to impedance-match an optical resonator enhances coupling between flying and stationary qubits \cite{cirac_quantum_1997}.